Simon Business School

 The primary objective of the course is to train students to think in economic terms, to identify the relevant economic issue in a given situation.

-This course provides tools and concepts for analyzing decisions that companies make in the marketplace and for designing business strategies that help firms make above-normal profits in the long run.
+This course provides tools for analyzing decisions companies make and for designing business strategies that help firms make above-normal profits in the long run.

 Professional Communication: Persuasion in Business Relationships

 This course teaches the rhetorical principles of logic and persuasion, and the interactional approach to communication in groups and professional relationships.

 Influence in Interpersonal Interactions